borivojevic/rescuetime-api-php/README.md

 );
 ```

-Each query parameter is explained in more details in official [HTTP Query Interface documentation][]
+Each query parameter is explained in more details in official [HTTP Query Interface documentation][].

 For a working example of an app build on top of rescuetime-api-php library take a look at [borivojevic/rescuetime-statusboard][].